Where We Work

 Wanting to affect the process by which two billion Asian citizens assume status as a new global middle class, DDI’s focus is on Asia, and our activity encompasses the ASEAN nations of Southeast Asia, the SAARC nations of South Asia, as well as China’s PRC and Chinese Taiwan.
-The four governments below currently capture our attention.
+The five governments below currently capture our attention.

 Meaningful Broadband-China was established under the leadership of Dean Li Guangian of the Department of Information Management at Peking University (PKU) in partnership with Digital Divide Institute.
 The collaboration began with a series of lectures by the DDI Chairman in Beijing who was assigned as Visiting Professor at PKU.
 The key researcher leading the effort is Associate Professor Han Shenlong, who is considered a leading expert on Digital Divide in China.
 MB-China is expected to be activated in a series of seminars to be held at the university beginning in May of 2016.
 China’s Confucius Institute has invited DDI’s professor Smith to deliver a lecture series called “Confucius and the Internet,” that explores the link between the philosophy of the ancient sage Confucius and principles and challenges that shape the internet in China.
 Dr. Han also teaches Information System Analysis and Design, and Theories and Technologies on Modern Information Retrieval.
 Introduced to the field of community informatics by Dr. Kate Williams and Dr. Abdul Alkalimat from the University of Illinois at Urban-Champaign, he helped organize the Community Informatics Summer School (CISS) of Peking University in 2011 and 2012.
 He is a co-author of Community Informatics in China and the US: Theory and Research, which is the first community informatics textbook to be published in China.
 Dr. Han is also the organizer of the first community informatics conference in China, called eBeijing 2012.
 His current research project, sponsored by the National Social Science Fund of China, investigates the digital divide between China’s urban and rural areas and its impact on China’s urbanization process.